Close

 What if the puppy cries at night?

 Try a calm potty break.
-If crying keeps happening, reach out to a vet.
+If it continues, reach out to a vet.

-Following crate training helps create structure and builds a bond between a pet and its owner.
+Following crate training helps create structure and build a bond between a puppy and its owner.
 Each step brings the puppy closer to feeling comfortable and safe at home.
-There will be progress and a few setbacks along the way.